mitchellhart/borough/ui/src/articles/the-truth-about-inspection-reports.md

 category: "Home Buying"
 ---

-## The Truth About Inspection Reports: What You're Not Being Told

 You've found your dream home, and now you're waiting for the inspection report.
 Like most buyers, you probably believe this report will tell you everything you need to know about your potential new home.
 Unfortunately, you couldn't be more wrong.
 As a professional who has analyzed hundreds of inspection reports, I'm here to reveal an uncomfortable truth: what you see in an inspection report is just the tip of the iceberg.
 The real story lies in understanding what's not in the report, and more importantly, why it's not there.